 The graduate-level courses listed below either have an environmentally related theme or they have been used as part of an ESP graduate student’s coursework plan.
 This list has been compiled from recent Mason course catalogs and is not intended to be comprehensive OR representative of current course offerings.

 Since there are courses that are regularly being created by the ESP department and other GMU departments, there may be courses that would count as a methods, natural science, or policy course but have not yet been added to the spreadsheet.
 Please email the Graduate Programs Director to be advised on any course in question.

 Every student is required develop an individualized Program of Study to meet their specific needs in consultation with their advisor and the Graduate Programs Coordinator.
 For current course offerings, consult the Schedule of Classes.
 For all course offerings, please consult the GMU University Catalog (choose the catalog year that applies to you).

 INTERNSHIP FOR CREDIT

 Internships (EVPP 894) may be taken for credit for students admitted to our degree programs.
 Work must be Environmental Science and Policy related work.
 Supervisors must have a terminal degree or the student must be supervised by someone with a PhD.
 Students must complete an Internship Contract and submit it to the Graduate Office to be considered for an internship and give it to the host supervisor for signature.
 Once the host supervisor has agreed to the internship, the student should give the “Supervision of Internships” handout to the host supervisor.
-After careful review by the Graduate Program Director, the student will be registered by the Graduate Office.
-When the student has completed the internship and the written material has been graded by the host supervisor, the host supervisor must email the Graduate Program Director with a grade.
+After careful review by the ESP Graduate Programs Director, the student will be registered for EVPP 894 by the Graduate Office.
+When the student has completed the internship and the written material has been graded by the host supervisor, the host supervisor must email the Graduate Programs Director with a grade.

 SMITHSONIAN-MASON GRADUATE AND PROFESSIONAL COURSES (CONS Courses):